-Think of a macro as a small computer program.
-A macro is a simple command to the computer to carry out a relatively complex sequence of instructions.
+Think of a macro as a small computer program made up of a short series of instructions that tell the computer to do something you tend to repeat over and over again-like writing your address and the date at the top of a letter.
+A macro is a simple command to the computer to carry out a more complex sequence of instructions.
 In fact, you can think of all the tools in the toolbars as macros, when it comes down to it.
-You use a quick keyboard command (ctrl-s, for example), or the click of an icon in a toolbar, to carry out sophisticated computer operations.
-You can use Microsoft Office 2007 to create your own macros and they can save you a lot of time.
-For example, you might want to have a macro (in Word) which produces a rubric template for assignments.
+You use a quick keyboard command (ctrl-s, for example), or a click on an icon or in a toolbar or on a button in a dialog box, to carry out sophisticated computer operations.
+You can use Microsoft's Office 2013 to create your own macros and they can save you a lot of time.
+For example, you might want to have a macro (in Word) which produces a rubric template for the assignments you give your students.
 How about a macro (in Excel) that takes your students' scores on assignments and tests, then figures out their base grade (leaving you to decide the final grade)?
-This is potentially powerful stuff.
 An example will be the best way for you to understand how macros work.
-A caveat before you proceed: Macros are kind of nerdy!
-Neat, but nerdy.
-What does "nerdy" mean?
-Well, if you're, like, you know, like, really, really into computers you might find macros awesome.
-So complete the following exercise to see how they work, but don't feel bad if you discover that they're not your cup of tea.
-However, if you get the hang of macros, you may well find yourself on the highway to techie heaven.
-You may also discover that you're a bit of a nerd, which is not a bad thing in this technology-driven world of ours!
-Enjoy ©

-1 As used here, the term is pure computerese!
+2 As used here, the term is pure computerese!